Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Additional Applications

 where

 After the pilot estimator $\widehat{\Sigma}$ is constructed, we apply the optimization program \eqref{alg:main} to $\widehat{\Sigma}$ as the observation to get estimators $\widehat{\Sigma}_L$ and $\widehat{\Sigma}_S$ for low-rank part and sparse part, respectively.
 The main benefit of using this estimator is that, as shown in the following, the pervasiveness assumption is no longer needed.
+That is an advantage of the optimization-based method.

-We impose the bounded fourth moment assumption common in the literature\citep{fan2017estimation,fan2021robust,fan2021shrinkage}. \begin{assumption} Suppose the fourth moment of $X_i$ is bounded for every $i$, i.e., $\EE(X_i^4)\le C$. \end{assumption}
+We impose the bounded fourth-moment assumption common in the literature~\citep{fan2017estimation,fan2021robust,fan2021shrinkage}. \begin{assumption} Suppose the fourth moment of $X_{1i}$ is bounded for every $i$, i.e., $\EE(X_{1i}^4)\le C$. \end{assumption}

 Taking the truncation level parameters $\tau_1,\tau_2\asymp \sqrt{n}$ in the pilot estimator, which strikes a balance between bias and variance, we have the following theorem. \begin{theorem} Denote $\widehat{\Sigma}_L$ and $\widehat{\Sigma}_S$ as the output of \eqref{alg:main}.
 Under Assumptions \ref{asp:RSC},\ref{asp:RSC-parameters},\ref{asp:L,S} on $\widehat{\Sigma}_L$ and $\widehat{\Sigma}_S$, and Assumption \ref{asp:fourth-moment-bounded} on the distribution of $X_i$, it holds that